sylviacheong/project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly avaliable, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
-Load balancing also plays an important security role as computing moves evermore to the cloud.
+- Load balancing also plays an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against **distributed denial-of-service (DDoS)** attacks.
 A **load balancer** can add additional layers of security to your website without any changes to your application.
 Protect applications from emerging threats
-**Jump box** prevents all Azure VM’s to expose to the public.
+- **Jump box** prevents all Azure VM’s to expose to the public.
 It can be set-up easily using ARM; We can do monitoring and logging on a single box.
 We can easily turn the ON/OFF remote desktop connectivity feature.
 By using the network security group, we can restrict the IP addresses to communicate with the Jump box.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system usage.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat collects data of the file system.
+- Metricbeat collects machine metrics and system uptime.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.